Finite-time ruin probabilities of bidimensional risk models with correlated Brownian motions: Review of related results

-For more details of these classes of heavy-tailed distributions and their applications to insurance and finance, we refer the readers to Bingham et al. (1987), Cline and Samorodnitsky (1994), Tang and Tsitsiashvili (2003), Asmussen and Albrecher (2010), among others.
+There are many other references to heavy-tailed distributions, the reader can also refer to Bingham et al. (1987), Cline and Samorodnitsky (1994), Tang and Tsitsiashvili (2003), Asmussen and Albrecher (2010), Konstantin (2018), Ke et al. (2019), among others.

-The asymptotic behavior of the finite-time ruin probability of bidimensional or multidimensional risk models has been investigated in the recent literature.
-Liu, Wang and Long (2007) proved that, under the conditions $F_1, F_2\in \mathcal{S}$, $N_1(t)=N_2(t)$, $\sigma_1=0, \sigma_2=0$ and the claim vector $\vec{X}$ consist of independent components,
+The asymptotic behavior of the finite-time ruin probability of bidimensional or multidimensional risk models has been investigated by Liu et al. (2007).
+They proved that under the conditions $F_1, F_2\in \mathcal{S}$, $N_1(t)=N_2(t)$, $\sigma_1=\sigma_2=0$, $r>0$ and the claim vector $\vec{X}$ consist of independent components,

 Under the conditions $F_1, F_2\in \mathcal{S}$, $r=0$, $N_1(t)=N_2(t)$, $C_i(\cdot)$ are deterministic linear functions and both the claim vector $\vec{X}$ and the bidimensional Brownian motion $\vec{B}$ consist of independent components, Li, Liu and Tang (2007) obtained that, for each fixed time $T>0$,